Student Handbook

 - 5 and 7 absent days = Penalty: The parent(s)/legal guardian(s) will receive a telephone call from the attendance office.

-- 15 absent days = Penalty: A home visit will be conducted by the attendance office and the parent(s)/guardian(s) will be scheduled for a mandatory court appearance.
-Truancy is a disorderly persons offense that may result in fines of the court’s discretion.
+- 10 absent days = Penalty: At 10 days of unexcused absences, a student is considered truant by law and there will be a home visit conducted by the attendance office, and the parent(s)/guardian(s) will be scheduled for a mandatory court appearance.
+Truancy is a disorderly person’s offense that may result in fines at the court’s discretion.

 - 18 absent days = Penalty: A student is considered chronically absent by law.
-Another telephone call will be made to the parent(s)/guardian(s) from the attendance office.
+A mandatory attendance meeting with the parent(s)/guardian(s) will be scheduled at the school.

 Charts of Student Discipline